-If nobody in the house, the country or on the planet is perfect then why should you beat yourself up because you’re not perfect either?
+Self compassion would ask this: if nobody in the house, the country or on the planet is perfect then why should you beat yourself up because you’re not perfect either?

 None of the beautiful things we see around us was made by perfect people.
 Yet these things are beautiful although they undoubtedly contain flaws.

-How many beautiful, useful or fun objects or happenings have we missed out n because of perfectionism?
+How many beautiful, useful or fun objects or happenings have we missed out on because of perfectionism?
 One of its effects us to make people put off starting or finishing projects because of a fear that they cannot reach some high standard which probably wasn’t reachable in the first place.